loopbackio/loopback.io/pages/en/lb3/Connecting-to-SOAP.md

 ?
 Select the binding: periodictableSoap
 ```

 After you choose a binding, the tool discovers and lists SOAP operations that the selected binding defines.
-Select one or more SOAP operations.
+Press the space bar to select all of the listed SOAP operations.

 ```
 ◉ GetAtoms